PostgREST/postgrest-docs/admin.rst

 Schema Reloading
 ----------------

-If the schema changes while the server is running it results in a stale cache and leads to errors.
+Changing the schema while the server is running can lead to errors due to a stale schema cache.
 To learn how to refresh the cache see :ref:`schema_reloading`.

 Daemonizing
 ===========